 Who is Interfaith Caregivers?

-We are a non-profit organization whose mission is to provide voluntary supportive services to senior citizens and adults with limited mobility.
+We are a non-profit organization whose mission is to provide voluntary supportive services to senior citizens, including those with limited mobility.
 Our goal is to help our clients maintain an independent lifestyle.

 How long has Interfaith been in existence?